SynthroLab peptide vialsPeptides50% off sitewideSynthroLab · Buy 1, Get 1 Free

 • A flat, clean surface — a clean paper towel works fine

-• Marker and label — seriously, write the date and concentration on the vial
+• Marker and label — write the date and concentration on the vial immediately after mixing

 One thing competitors don't mention enough: the gauge of the needle matters for drawing BAC water.
-A 29-gauge is fine for injecting but can be slightly slow when drawing.
+A 29-gauge is fine for injecting but can be slow when drawing larger volumes.
 Some people keep a spare 18-gauge on hand just for drawing water, then switch to 29-gauge for injection.
-Not required, but it speeds things up.
+Not required, but it speeds things up with larger vials.

 The Reconstitution Formula (Understand This Once, Use It Forever)